-Types of Metal Detectors Required for Metal Detecting Coin Hoards:
+Types of Metal Detectors for Coin Hoard Hunting:

-• Manually- or Self-adjustable detectors capable of detecting ALL types of coins, including the tiniest silver hammered coins, and using a large search coils (15" in diameter and larger) are essential for Cache Hunting Type I.
+- Manually- or Self-adjustable metal detectors that are capable of detecting ALL types of coins, including the tiniest silver hammered coins, and using a large search coils (15" in diameter and larger) are essential for Cache Hunting Type I.

 Automatic tuning offers a significant advantage when searching over mineralized ground and helps keep the metal detector operating at maximum sensitivity without requiring constant adjustments by the operator.
 It improves the stability, reduces noise, and allows higher Gain settings to be used.